drchristinee1/finops-cost-to-action-pipeline/README.md

 # FinOps Cost-to-Action Pipeline
-> Turning AWS billing data into engineering action—so FinOps decisions are based on real workload behavior, not assumptions.
+> Turning AWS billing data into engineering action, so FinOps decisions are based on real workload behavior, not assumptions.

 This project demonstrates how to turn AWS Cost and Usage Report (CUR) data into actionable engineering workflows.